brennanbutler01/cs6750-hci/week-4/Brainstorm-Chainstorm-Cheatstorm-Tweetstorm-IdeationStrategiesForDistributedHCIDesign.md

 1. Sketch designs and goals
 2. Analyze aspects of design and make observations - note them.
-3. Create a matrix and and rank them.
+3. Create a matrix  and rank them.

 Benefits of this process: